 - 1. Click New Connection in the main toolbar.
 The New Connection dialog opens. - 2.
-Select MySQL (ODBC) from the drop-down list. - 3.
-Enter the connection information.
-Review the following for additional information: - Note: BFScripts have been added to the Data Source name field in the ODBC Connection dialog.
-BFScripts have been enabled on the User Name and Password fields.
+Select MySQL from the drop-down list. - 3.
+Select either the Native or ODBC tab, depending on the type of connection you want to create.

+Then enter the connection information.
+Review the following for additional information:

+Note: BFScripts have been enabled on the User Name and Password fields.
+In addition, BFScripts have been added to the Data Source name field in the ODBC Connection dialog.

+Native Hostname Enter the name or IP address of the server.
+Port Enter the port number.
+The default is 3306.
+Username Enter the user name to use for this connection.
+Password Enter the password associated with the user name.
+Database Select the database to which you want to connect.
+Benchmark Factory creates a temporary connection and displays the available databases in the drop-down list.
 ODBC Data Source Name The name of the MySQL ODBC data source.
 User Name Enter the user name to use for this connection.
 Password Enter the password associated with the user name.
 Connection Name Enter a name to use to identify this connection in the My Connections pane.

 Options Click to specify timeout and reconnect options.
 See Connection Timeout and Reconnect Options.

 - 4. Click Create Connection to save the connection information and connect. - 5.
 After creating a new MySQL connection, you can collect database and host server information using the Edit Connection dialog.
-See Environment Information on page 62 for more information.
+See Environment Information on page 66 for more information.

 Benchmark Factory allows you to add additional performance counters to a connection.
-See Performance Counters Tab on page 128 for more information.
+See Performance Counters Tab on page 134 for more information.